Auto Repair Shop Accounting: 10 Tips to Stop Hidden Profit Leaks

 Compare your results to industry targets (50–55% for parts, 65–70% for labor, 20% net profit) to see where money is earned or lost.
 Eric Joern from Kaizen CPAs explains how to calculate each one, what healthy benchmarks look like, and how to improve your margins step by step.

 We look at two views every month: Last Month and This Fiscal Year to Last Month.
-You’ll use both to track your monthly performance and your year-to-date trends.
+We’ll use both to track your monthly performance and your year-to-date trends.

 Go to Reports → Profit and Loss.